-Detroit Pistons Interview With Dwane Casey Conformed — Adds Jason Kidd To List Of Coaching Candidates
+Detroit Pistons Interview With Dwane Casey Confirmed, Adds Jason Kidd To List Of Coaching Candidates

 Smith is one of the high-profile candidates for the Detroit Pistons’ coaching vacancy, yet he does not have coaching experience.

-For the Detroit Pistons all roads may lead back to Dwane Casey.
+For the Detroit Pistons, all roads may lead back to Dwane Casey.

 Dwane Casey has the name recognition and a proven track record as a head coach.
 Casey will not come cheap, however, Detroit Pistons are not afraid to break the bank on the right hire.

-Thus far the only accomplishment that Dwane Casey has not achieved is guiding s team to the NBA Finals.
-That is because of his nemesis LeBron James.
+Thus far the only accomplishment that Dwane Casey has not achieved is guiding a team to the NBA Finals.
+That is because of his nemesis, LeBron James.

 Just over a week ago, it was cited by Inquisitr News that Dwane Casey was the Detroit Pistons’ primary target to take over as head coach.
 ESPN’s report may suggest that the Pistons are approaching their vacancy with some diligence.